csci110/csci110.github.io/4_PlatformPrincess.md

 You may remove the bat and spider objects and re-use the wooden platforms if you wish.
 You can resize and otherwise molest the png files with a free program such as [IrfanView](http://www.irfanview.com/main_download_engl.htm).

--[ ] Upload your finished project js file to GitHub.
+- [ ] Synchronize your finished project js file with GitHub.

 \* The platform graphics were provided courtesy of [Game Art 2D](http://www.gameart2d.com/freebies.html).